210524training/RevLearnFrontend/README.md

 - As an admin, I can create a course
 - As an admin, I can assign a teacher to a course
-- As an admin, I can create site-wide notification banners.
 - As a student, I can request to enroll in a course
 - As a student, I can view a list of my enrolled courses
 - As a student, I can view course resources